 Swimming really is for everybody!
 You can start taking young babies to the pool when they are just a couple of months old.
 Many pools organise neonatal swim courses for babies and their parents, and there are often special courses to help children gain confidence with the water and learn how to swim while having fun playing games and splashing around.

-To make going to the pool more fun and colourful for very young children, take a look at the ARENA FRIENDS range!
+To make going to the pool more fun and colourful for young children, take a look at our ARENA FRIENDS products!

 Sometimes going to the pool for the first time can be unnerving, but do not worry!
 There are plenty of swimming courses for both the young and old designed to make absolute beginners feel at ease.